-I am an Associate Professor and Director of the Social Work Program at the University of Houston – Downtown.
+I am a Professor and Director of the Social Work Program at the University of Houston – Downtown.

 solidarity social work